bitfalls/bitfalls_content/authors/MarkoSuver/01-Ubiq/en_EN/final.md

 5. BitSeeds (soon)
 6. Sphere (soon)

-They use Ubiq's blockchain because of the stability it guarantees which is immensely important for enterprises that could benefit by using blockchain technology.
-It's also more profitable to use Ubiq's blockchain instead of maintaining their own.
+These use Ubiq's blockchain because of the stability it guarantees, which is the number one priority in enterprise.
+For those companies, it's also more cost effective to use Ubiq's blockchain instead of maintaining their own.

 In the case of Ubiq, stagnation is not an option.
-Here are some projects they have developed and some that are in the process:
+Here are some projects being developed:

 - Pyrus online wallet; MyEtherWallet fork, can be used to make a paper wallet
 - [Ledger nano S] integration
-- Sparrow; fork of MetaMask, enables access through add-on on Chrome for dApp developers
+- Sparrow; fork of MetaMask, enables access to Ubiq's dApps through a Chrome add-on
 - Signum; secure access device on the Ubiq blockchain; The system uses data points collected through NFC, RFID and 13 data points from a user’s fingerprint to assemble and broadcast a unique transaction.
-Artesia project is the first beta tester of the technology, they are a real estate and equity management platform.
+The Artesia project is the first beta tester of the technology, they are a real estate and equity management platform.
 - Geno Genesis is a supply chain management tool being developed for the medicinal marijuana industry.
 The goal for this tool is to ensure the integrity of legal and authorized supply chains.
 Signum devices will be used by growers and lab technicians with a mobile app for identity management further down the supply chain.

 ## CONCLUSION

-Ubiq certainly isn't like any other fork of Ethereum, it has its perks in the form of security, stability, dynamically adjustable difficulty algorithm, and relatively simple contracts.
+Ubiq certainly isn't like any other fork of Ethereum.
+It offers security, stability, a dynamically adjustable [difficulty][bd] algorithm, and relatively simple contracts.
 The main goal of Ubiq is to be an enterprise-ready blockchain solution and to be that it still has to make its mark on the market.

-What are your thoughts?
-Tell us in the comment section!
+Are you exposed to Ubiq?
+What are your thoughts about it?

 [cryptocurrency]:https://bitfalls.com/2017/08/20/cryptocurrency/
 [Ethereum]:https://bitfalls.com/2017/09/19/what-ethereum-compare-to-bitcoin/